clay-computer-science/2025-game/README.md

 ### Game Requirements:

 * Each player will draw a hand of cards and play them on the board.
-(Gwent and Marvel Rivals have 3 board areas to play cards, I recommend just creating one board area to minimize project scope)
+(Gwent and Marvel Snap have 3 board areas to play cards, I recommend just creating one board area to minimize project scope)
 * Only one card can be played per turn.
 * Most cards will have a score value associated with them and possibly some special effects, such as drawing additional cards or buffing cards of a particular type (example: an alpha wolf gives 1 strength to all other wolves).
 * The player with the highest score totalled from all cards on their board at the end of a round wins the round.